ibm-cloud-docs/vpc/nlb-limitations.md

    For more information, see [About routing tables and routes](/docs/vpc?topic=vpc-about-custom-routes).
    {: note}
 * You can have a maximum of 128 direct server return configurations for each backend member VSI.
+* When a member target instance is deleted, a Network load balancer pool member is not automatically deleted.

 ## Known limitations for {{site.data.keyword.cloud}} Private Path network load balancers
 {: #limitations-private-path-network-load-balancers}